I. General CRF MkII Questions

-A. Although the certificate is processed automatically for a rating, to ensure accuracy each certificate will be manually reviewed before it is issued.
-Once the system is fully operational, it should take 5-7 business days.
+A. Although the application is processed automatically for a rating, to ensure accuracy each certificate will be manually reviewed before it is issued.
+Plan on at least 5-7 business days, and if applying during July and August, it may take longer due to a larger number of certificates being issued.

 A. Once processed, your will receive a link to your certificate.
 You may send that link to regatta organizers so they have a copy of your ratings certificate.